karock5345/aqs8server/readme.md

 create TicketRoute

-create admin, apiuser user for our customer
+create admin, api user for our customer admin : pccwadmin /// YEjLZBYGF4

 # Troubleshooting and Debug